Frequently Asked Questions

 DNA is matched from the recovered remains with living relatives of missing soldiers.
 Both mitochondrial (maternal line) and Y-DNA (paternal line) are used.
 The Fromelles Association supports this process by helping families understand how they may be related to unidentified soldiers and encouraging potential DNA donors to come forward.

 The Fromelles Association of Australia is a volunteer-run organisation committed to identifying the missing soldiers of the Battle of Fromelles.
-Working with the Australian Army, volunteers, geneologists, families, researchers, kindred organisations and international partners, the Association assists with finding families, researching soldiers, telling their stories and public education.
+Working with the Australian Army, volunteers, genealogists, families, researchers, kindred organisations and international partners, the Association assists with finding families, researching soldiers, telling their stories and public education.
 Our goal is to honour the fallen and reunite unknown soldiers with their names and families and remember those lost so far from home.